 This idea of “caring too little” usually happens where we have “given up” on a hole, or even a round due to a bad shot.
 It is not a pretty picture, and it almost never results in a better score.
 How many times have you had a putt for a double-bogey and not tried to make it?
 Example: I once played in a tournament with someone that missed a short easy makeable birdie putt.
 He walked up to his next putt and angrily knocked his ball off the green.
 He ended up making triple bogey.
 His anger caused him 3 strokes.
 Bad shots happen, even to the very best players in the world.
 But it is rare for those players, or even for single-digit handicappers, to have those bad shots cost them more than the price of that one bad shot.

-MAM Charity Skins Fundraiser contest at each 2015 Tour event.
-Player participation cost is $5.
-Two dollars of each skins fees goes to MAM.
-Skins winners awarded retail gift card payouts.
-Members, please remember to bring your pocket change filled golf balls to each round and watch the amount grow in support of our 2015 beneficiary ministry, (MAM).
+Learn more at the UCM website.
+Members, please remember to bring your pocket change filled golf balls to each round and watch the amount grow in support of our 2016 beneficiary ministry, (UCM).
 Thanks for your donations!

 The branded Iphone and Android app is ready for members and fans to download and begin using immediately!

 The iPhone App is available by searching for United States Christian Golf Association or USCGA directly from the iPhone in the App Store or from iTunes on a PC.
 The Android App is available by searching for United States Christian Golf Association or USCGA directly from a smart phone in the Android Market.